Cross-Tenant Data Leaks in SaaS: Why 200 OK Responses Still Expose Data

 • caching infrastructure

-If tenant isolation failures sit next to processing records, request handling, or audit evidence, Agnite GDPR and DSAR software are the productized layers that need the same boundary logic.
+If tenant isolation failures sit next to processing records, request handling, or audit evidence, the same boundary logic has to survive those paths too.

 FAQ